klacherra/timeline/README.md

 * **CNAME:** This file is particular to GitHub pages.
 Normally, sites using GitHub pages use a URL like `klacherra.github.io`, which is assigned automatically.
 This file tells GitHub we're going to be using a custom domain.
 * **images:** This is a directory; it's where images are stored.

+### Uploading images
+Events can be printed with an accompanying image; to pull the image into the repository, click on [the "images" directory](https://github.com/klacherra/timeline/tree/master/images), then the "Upload files" button on the right side of the page.
+This will take you to [the "Upload files" page](https://github.com/klacherra/timeline/upload/master/images); click on "choose your files" to select the images to upload.
+Adding a file to the repository is treated the same way as modifying a file, so you will need to _commit_ these new files; fill out a commit message as you would for any other change, and click "Commit changes" to pull your images into the repo.

+(Note: GitHub isn't really supposed to be used as a file store, and they cap repositories at somewhere around 1 gigabyte in size.
+If you have lots of images, or several really large ones that you don't want to resize, you'll probably want to host them elsewhere.
+There are lots of options to do this.)

 ## Edits and formatting

+### Changing headlines

+There are two configurable headlines that can be modified by setting variables in `data.js`:

+* The headline at the top of the page (which originally reads "Lacerra Family Timeline") can be overridden by changing the value of the `pageTitle` variable at the top of the `data.js` file.
+* The header in the column for the filter buttons can be rewritten by setting the `filterTitle` variable.
+If `filterTitle` isn't set, or is set to an empty string (`""`), then it defaults to "Filters."

 ### Adding an event
 Adding an event means adding it to `data.js`.
 In that file, you'll see a variable called `entries` being defined—this is the one we're going to be changing. `entries` is an _array_, or list, of event _objects_; we just need to add another event to the list.
 The formatting for each event is predictable and consistent: Each event is enclosed in curly braces (`{` and `}`), and **each event is followed by a comma**.
 If you forget a comma, or accidently delete one, the page will not load properly.
 This is weirdly important in Javascript.
 (As you can see, the only exception to the comma crisis is the final entry in the array.)